shivam-singh-au17/hackathon_App/README.md

 As we are using Git collaboration, initially we were facing some technical issues, but continuously co-ordinations, make things easier. <br> <br>
 These two challenges improve our abilities to be a good Team Player.</h5>

-**These challenges improve our abilities to be a good Team Player and finally we did the constitution of all the problems together and made our perfect project.**

 # Team members and contributors
 **By following a well-structured way, all of us successfully completed our responsibilities before the given time.
 The members of team Code_of_Duty are-**